Don’t block my sun: a new commission that does not overshadow von der Leyen

 Since last June’s European elections, rumours in Brussels have focused on the possibility that von der Leyen would consolidate her unprecedented power if she renewed her mandate.

 Never before has a commission president accumulated so much power on the EU stage.
-Not only is she the first person to have a second term as head of the EU executive, but with the treaties’ reform underway, Brussels under von der Leyen will absorb a large part of the policies still held by member states, such as health, education and defence.
+Not only is she the first woman to have a second term as head of the EU executive, but with the treaties’ reform underway, Brussels under von der Leyen will absorb a large part of the policies still held by member states, such as health, education and defence.

 To maintain this, von der Leyen, a former German defence minister, has limited the historical autonomy of commissioners, who previously enjoyed greater independence in their areas of specialisation.